vexatu/Linux101/minecraft_server_wsl/notes.md

 # Moving Files to WSL Guide

-In this file I will cover a step by step guide on how I created the server folder for this little project.
+In this file I will cover a step by step guide on how I created the server folder and the most crucial command line commands for file management.

 ## Server.zip creation
 1. Create a folder on your desktop.